Calling and call-forwarding in Teams

 Setting this to On will send calls through the PSTN and incur charges rather than sending them through the network and bypassing the tolls.

-Busy on Busy (Busy Options) is a new setting that lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
+Busy on Busy (Busy Options) lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
 New or incoming calls can be rejected with a busy signal or can be routed accordingly to the user's unanswered settings.
 You can enable busy options at the tenant level or at the user level.
 Regardless of how their busy options are configured, users in a call or conference or those with a call on hold are not prevented from initiating new calls or conferences.
 This setting is disabled by default.

-Allow web PSTN calling
+Web PSTN calling

 This setting enables users to call PSTN numbers using the Teams web client.